DavidShawver/finalprojectCSC212/readme.md

 ### Potential Bugs

 The program still has a few bugs.
-The most serious ones are that the delete function sometimes deletes the entire tree of data, and the modify function is not working.
-Both of these functions were working at an earlier date.
-Other than that there is certain menu behavior that I would like to improve.
+I was having some trouble with modify and delete, but it looks like they are workig now.
+There are other problems with the menu.
 For example, when you accidentally hit '2' in the menu the program makes you enter in a new MMA fighter even if it was a mistake.
-That is easily fixed and I will do so as soon as I have more time.
+Also when you search for a record to modify, you have to hit "exit" in order to the screen where it actually asks you whether you want to modify this record.
+Same problem with delete.
+These can be easily fixed and I will do so as soon as I have more time.

 ### Easter Eggs